Learn more about how the Cal Poly Humboldt Library can help

-The Makerspace and equipment are available to everyone in any discipline or at any level of experience.
-There are a number of resources available to help you get started including workshops, pop-up events to try out technology, Meet Up and Make hours, librarians, fellow makers, and makerspace student assistants.
+The Makerspace and equipment are available to students, faculty, and staff in any discipline or at any level of experience.
+There are a number of resources available to help you get started including workshops, pop-up events to try out technology, Meet Up hours, librarians, fellow makers, and makerspace student assistants.
 Another great way to learn is to connect with others working on projects in the space!
 We encourage you to be creative, share, connect, and collaborate while making.
 Make a paper zine or a button, draw your own 3D model in virtual reality, edit a video you made on a personal adventure--there are all kinds of opportunities and ways of making that there is something for everyone!
 Make something to express yourself or relax, do something creative with your academic work or to change the world, or join us in the Library Makerspace to find a supportive community of other makers.

 The Library Makerspace has staffed open hours (subject to change).
 Spring 2023 to be announced.